 Mr. Wise is expert in junior capital and special situations financing structures.
 Mr. Wise also has extensive experience in Chapter 11 cases, and has been involved in numerous work-outs, rights offerings, recapitalizations, restructurings, and post-petition and exit financings, and distressed debt purchases and sales.

-Mr. Wise has experience in finance and restructuring transactions across industries, including healthcare, hospitality, real estate, telecommunications, steel, automotive, chemical, energy, transportation, telecommunications, financial institutions, and paper and forest products sectors.
-Mr. Wise is an expert in intercreditor relationships and complex debt structuring issues, and is frequently asked to advise in financial transactions involving complex intercreditor and debt structuring issues.
+Mr. Wise’s experience extends across a wide range of industries, such as shipping, telecommunications, healthcare, hospitality, real estate, steel, automotive, chemical, energy, transportation, financial institutions, and paper and forest products sectors.
+Mr. Wise is frequently asked to advise on intercreditor relationships and complex debt structuring issues.